What Is Microsoft Lists?

 The Microsoft Lists Mobile App

-With the Lists mobile app, you can enjoy the full power of the Microsoft Lists application on the go.
-Access any lists whenever you need to, create new ones quickly using the templates or starting from scratch, edit list items, adjust columns, and share information as links with your colleagues.
-You can also enjoy dark mode and a convenient landscape orientation, and the Lists app for mobile allows you to do everything while you are away from your laptop.
+With the MS Lists mobile app, you can enjoy the full power of the Microsoft Lists application on the go.
+Access any lists whenever you need to, create new ones quickly using the templates or starting from scratch, and edit list items, adjust columns, and share information as links with your colleagues.
+You can also enjoy dark mode and a convenient landscape orientation, and the Office 365 Lists app for mobile allows you to do everything while you’re away from your laptop.

 Comparison with Other Microsoft Apps